With the recent health crisis, online marketing is changing, and understanding the notion of employee advocacy is obviously crucial for any company.

 “Employee advocacy” has been a hot topic as of late, and with good reason—it’s seen as an essential part of any marketing platform in the digital era.
 But what is it, exactly?
 What is the employee advocacy definition?

 Essentially, employee advocacy is what happens when employees use their own social networks or other information channels to promote their company.
-By sharing content, liking updates, and even creating company-related content of their own, they spread positive brand awareness and become online ambassadors of the brand.
+By sharing the right content, liking updates, and even creating company-related content of their own, they spread positive brand awareness and become online ambassadors of the brand.
 Because this word-of-mouth publicity is more authentic and organic, potential consumers tend to trust it more.
 After all, wouldn’t you trust a friend’s recommendation far more than an advertisement you saw online?

 And Don’t Forget Social Media Reach…